-The chronic disease like diabetes, hyperthyroidism, HIV, hypothyroidism, or a buildup of iron also may contribute to heart failure.
+Chronic diseases like diabetes, hyperthyroidism, HIV, hypothyroidism, or a buildup of iron also may contribute to heart failure.

-What are the Risk factors of Heart Failure?
+What are the Risk Factors of Heart Failure?

 Only a single risk factor is sufficient to cause heart failure, but a combination of factors also increases your risk of heart failure includes: